noraagah/-A-local-machine-learning-approach-for-Fingerprint-based-Indoor-Localization/README.md

 # A Local Machine Learning Approach for Fingerprint based Indoor Localization Code
-Code for the paper coming soon!
+This GitHub page contains the code for the paper "A Local Machine Learning Approach for Fingerprint based Indoor Localization Code" pulished through IEEE SoutheastCon 2023.